hendry24/QuOCS_tutorial_by_hendlim/README.md

-I had the chance to give a two-hour tutorial session on the Quantum Optimal Control Suite (QuOCS) alongside Dr. Ressa Said.
+I had the chance to give a two-hour tutorial session on the Quantum Optimal Control Suite (QuOCS) alongside Dr. Ressa Said at a Mini-Workshop on NV Experiments and Quantum Sensing held at the Qatar Center for Quantum Computing (QC2) by Ulm University's Institute for Quantum Optics (IQO), 23&endash;27 February 2025.
 This repository contains the tutorial resources.